DISCOUNT on the July 13 departure

 Isola dei Cavoli, jewel of the south

-Today, we will finally have the opportunity to admire theIsola dei Cavoli, one of the jewels of southern Sardinia.
+Today we finally have the opportunity to admireIsola dei Cavoli, one of the jewels of southern Sardinia.
 Its seabed welcomes us with a thousand shades of intense blue, allowing us to admire the variety of its inhabitants.
 We hope to meet some fishermen who will allow us to prepare a fish-based lunch; for today, we can do without the usual restaurants!
-We continue our visit to this stretch of the Sardinian coast by sailing towards Cala Pira or Punta Molentis, giving us the opportunity to admire Serpentara Island and stop at the magnificent Cala Sinzias.
-For the evening, an excellent choice would be a good glass of Cannonau and some live music.
+We continue our visit to this stretch of the Sardinian coast by sailing towards Cala Pira or Punta Molentis, giving us the opportunity to admire the island of Serpentara and stop off at the magnificent Cala Sinzias.
+For the evening, a good choice would be a glass of Cannonau wine and some live music.
 Night under the stars.

 Sixth day

-Poetto, sea, and celebration
+Poetto, sea, and party

-We certainly didn't need five days at the beach to realize that we love it madly, but the places we are discovering on the the coast of southern Sardinia confirm this every day!
-In addition to countless swims in the crystal clear waters and a few beers, we have also learned a little more about sailing: we enjoy weighing anchor, hoisting the sails, and maneuvering the boat from one tack to the next.
+We certainly didn't need five days at the beach to realize that we love it madly, but the places we are discovering on the southern coast of Sardinia confirm this every day!
+In addition to countless swims in crystal clear waters and a few beers, we have also learned a little more about sailing: we enjoy weighing anchor, hoisting the sails, and maneuvering the boat from one tack to the next.
 We arrive at Poetto, the famous beach in Cagliari, where a fun evening with friends awaits us!

 Seventh day